geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

  - JDK 6 if you wish to build Gingerbread or newer; JDK 5 for Froyo or older.
 You can download both from [java.sun.com](http://java.sun.com/javase/downloads/).

- - Git 1.5.4 or newer.
+ - Git 1.7 or newer.
 You can find it at [git-scm.com](http://git-scm.com/download).

- - (optional) Valgrind, a tool that will help you find memory leaks, stack corruption, array bounds overflows, etc. Download from [valgrind.org](http://valgrind.org/downloads/current.html).

 Detailed instructions for Ubuntu 10.04+ follow.